ppuckdee/DSC232R_DataExploration/README.md

 **Dataset link:** [Smart Bee Colony Monitor: Clips of Beehive Sounds](https://www.kaggle.com/datasets/annajyang/beehive-sounds)

-Our dataset is the **Smart Bee Colony Monitor: Clips of Beehive Sounds** dataset from Kaggle by Anna Yang.
-It consists of beehive audio recordings and related hive data collected from European honey bee hives in California under varying environmental and biological conditions, such as hive temperature and humidity.
+We are using the **Smart Bee Colony Monitor: Clips of Beehive Sounds** dataset from Kaggle.
+It contains beehive audio recordings and hive information such as temperature and humidity.

 The dataset is **23.21 GB**.

 ## Project Goal

-Our objective is to develop a hive health monitoring system that classifies the overall condition of bee colonies based on audio patterns.
+Our goal is to use beehive sound data to classify the health condition of bee colonies.

-This project would be difficult to complete on a laptop because the dataset is very large and contains thousands of audio files that must be processed and analyzed.
-Distributed processing is needed because it allows the workload to be split across multiple computers, making the analysis faster and easier to manage.
+This dataset is too large to process easily on a laptop because it contains many audio files.
+We are using distributed processing so the work can be split across multiple executors and processed more efficiently.

 ## Project Members